-The ADT7483A has five registers to store the results of local and remote temperature measurements.
-These registers can only be written to by the ADC and can be read by the user over the SMBus.
+The ADT7481 has five registers to store the results of local and remote temperature measurements.
+These registers can only be written to by the ADC and read by the user over the SMBus.

-- The local temperature value register is at Address 0x00 - The Remote 1 temperature value high byte register is at Address 0x01, with the Remote 1 low byte register at Address 0x10 - The Remote 2 temperature value high byte register is at Address 0x30, with the Remote 2 low byte register at Address 0x33 - The Remote 2 temperature values can be read from Address 0x01 for the high byte and Address 0x10 for the low byte if Bit 3 of Configuration Register 1 is set to 1 - To read the Remote 1 temperature values, Bit 3 of Configuration Register 1 should be set to 0 - The power-on default for all five registers is 0x00
+- The local temperature value register is at Address 0x00. - The Remote 1 temperature value high byte register is at Address 0x01, with the Remote 1 low byte register at Address 0x10. - The Remote 2 temperature value high byte register is at Address 0x30, with the Remote 2 low byte register at Address 0x33. - The Remote 2 temperature values can also be read from Address 0x01 for the high byte, and Address 0x10 for the low byte if Bit 3 of Configuration Register 1 is set to 1. - To read the Remote 1 temperature values, set Bit 3 of Configuration Register 1 to 0. - The power-on default value for all five registers is 0x00.

-Bit Mnemonic Function 7 Mask Setting this bit to 1 masks all $\overline{\text{ALERTs}}$ on the $\overline{\text{ALERT}}$ pin.
-Default = 0 = $\overline{\text{ALERT}}$ enabled.
-This applies only if Pin 13 is configured as $\overline{\text{ALERT}}$ , otherwise it has no effect.
-6 Mon/STBY Setting this bit to 1 places the ADT7483A in standby mode, that is, suspends all temperature measurements (ADC).
+Bit Mnemonic Function 7 Mask Setting this bit to 1 masks all $\overline{ALERT}$ s on the $\overline{ALERT}$ pin.
+Default = 0 = $\overline{ALERT}$ enabled.
+This applies only if Pin 8 is configured as $\overline{ALERT}$ , otherwise it has no effect.
+6 Mon/STBY Setting this bit to 1 places the ADT7481 in standby mode, that is, it suspends all temperature measurements (ADC).
 The SMBus remains active and values can be written to, and read from, the registers.
-THERM and ALERT are also active in standby mode.
-Changes made to the limit registers in standby mode that affect the THERM or ALERT outputs will cause these signals to be updated.
+However THERM and ALERT are not active in standby mode, and their states in standby mode are not reliable.
 Default = 0 = temperature monitoring enabled.
-5 AL/TH This bit selects the function of Pin 13.
-Default = $0 = \overline{\text{ALERT}}$ .
-Setting this bit to 1 configures Pin 13 as the THERM2 pin.
+5 AL/TH This bit selects the function of Pin 8.
+Default = $0 = \overline{ALERT}$ .
+Setting this bit to 1 configures Pin 8 as the THERM2 pin.
 4 Reserved Reserved for future use.
-3 Remote 1/ Remote 2 Setting this bit to 1 enables the user to read the Remote 2 values from the Remote 1 registers.
-Default = 0 = Remote 1 temperature values and limits are read from these registers.
-This bit is not lockable.
-2 Temp Range Setting this bit to 1 enables the extended temperature measurement range ( $-50^{\circ}C$ to $+150^{\circ}C$ ).
-Default = 0 = 0°C to $+127^{\circ}C$ .
-1 Mask R1 Setting this bit to 1 masks ALERTs due to the Remote 1 temperature exceeding a programmed limit.
+3 Remote 1/2 Setting this bit to 1 enables the user to read the Remote 2 values from the Remote 1 registers.
+When default = 0, Remote 1 temperature values and limits are read from these registers.
+2 Temp Range Setting this bit to 1 enables the extended temperature measurement range of $-64^{\circ}$ C to $+191^{\circ}$ C. When using the default = 0, the temperature range is 0°C to $+127^{\circ}$ C. 1 Mask R1 Setting this bit to 1 masks ALERTs due to the Remote 1 temperature exceeding a programmed limit.
 Default = 0.
 0 Mask R2 Setting this bit to 1 masks ALERTs due to the Remote 2 temperature exceeding a programmed limit.
 Default = 0.

 Table 9.
-CONFIGURATION 1 REGISTER (READ ADDRESS = 0x03, WRITE ADDRESS = 0x09)
+CONFIGURATION 1 REGISTER (READ ADDRESS 0x03, WRITE ADDRESS 0x09)

 Table 10.
-CONFIGURATION 2 REGISTER (ADDRESS = 0x24)
+CONFIGURATION 2 REGISTER (ADDRESS 0x24)

 Bit Mnemonic Function

 7 Lock Bit Setting this bit to 1 locks all lockable registers to their current values.
-This prevents settings being tampered with until the device is powered down.
+This prevents tampering with settings until the device is powered down.
 Default = 0.

 <6:0> Res Reserved for future use.